Infarcactus/Balatro-Custom-Sound-Player/README.md

 play_sound is from the base game, it's modified non destructively to be able to do manipulation on it with Add_Custom_Stop_Sound or Add_Custom_Replace_Sound

 ## modulate_sound
-modulate_sound is from the base game it is what handles the music being played
+modulate_sound is from the base game it is what handles the music being played, it's modified non destructively to be able to do manipulation on it with Add_Custom_Stop_Sound or Add_Custom_Replace_Sound